ibmruntimes/zoslib/README.md

 $ cmake ..
 ```

 By default CMake will configure your build as a Debug build.
 You can
 configure your build as a Release build with the `-DCMAKE_BUILD_TYPE=Release` option.

-Also by default, CMake will configure your build to create a shared
+Also by default, CMake will configure your build to create a static
-library (libzoslib.so and libzoslib.x).
-To create a static library,
+library (libzoslib.a).
+To create a shared library, pass to CMake
-pass to CMake the option `-DBUILD_SHARED_LIBS=OFF`.
+the option `-DBUILD_SHARED_LIBS=ON`.

 CMake will detect your development environment, perform a series of
 tests, and generate the files required for building ZOSLIB.

 By default, CMake will generate Makefiles.
 If you prefer to use Ninja,
 you can specify -GNinja as an option to CMake.

 After CMake has finished with the configuration, start the build from `mybuilddir`